flow-r/ngsflows/contributing.md

 # Contributing

 Each file in the R folder represents a tool.
-In it we have a R function prefereably of the same name, or a similar easy name.
+In it we have a R function preferably of the same name, or a similar easy name.

 These are some of the practices we follow in-house.
 We feel using these makes stitching custom pipelines using a set of modules quite easy.
 Consider this a check-list of a few ideas and a work in progress.